 Just between you and me, this salad can also become an entire healthy (and satisfying) entree by topping your salad with grilled, chopped chicken breast.
-While we will be focusing on just the salad for this recipe don’t be afraid to try it!
+While we will be focusing on just the salad for this recipe, don’t be afraid to try it later on!

 What are we waiting for?
 Turn up “Summer of 69” by Bryan Adams and let’s just get right into it!

 Serves: 6 Prep Time: 10 minutes Total Time: 10 minutes

 - 8oz (roughly 5 cups) of baby spinach or baby greens